 We had Michelle Lambright Black, a well-known credit expert and founder of CreditWriter.com, contribute a guest post for us about accessing business capital.
 Check it out and learn from the experts on Markaaz!

-Whether you’re seeking funding to start a new company or grow your existing one, accessing business capital for the first time can be a tricky process.
+Whether you’re seeking funding to start a new company or grow your existing one, accessing business capital for the first time can be tricky.
 According to a Federal Reserve study, only 37% of the businesses that applied for financing in 2020 were approved (PPP loans and emergency funding excluded).
 Even before the pandemic, around half of the companies that sought capital in 2019 received denials.

-If you want your search for funding to be successful, you’ll need to make sure your business comes across as a good investment for lenders or investors.
-The more attractive your business looks to others, the more likely you are to secure the capital you need.
+If you want your search for funding to be successful, you’ll need to ensure your business comes across as a good investment for lenders or investors.
+The more attractive your business looks to others, the more likely you will secure the capital you need.

 Step 1: Look at your business from an outsider’s perspective.

 When you apply for any business capital, a lender or investor will put your company under the microscope.
-A lender needs to carefully evaluate multiple aspects of your business to determine whether loaning you money is a good investment.
+A lender must carefully evaluate multiple aspects of your business to determine whether loaning you money is a good investment.

 The same principle applies to investors, too.
 Any experienced investor will have a detailed risk-assessment process that your business must undergo when seeking funding.